 Princess Anne in Somerset County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Cultural Treasures (here, next to this marker); St. Andrew's Episcopal Church (approx. 0.6 miles away); Historic Boxwood Gardens (approx. 0.7 miles away); Teackle Mansion (approx. 0.7 miles away); Somerset County Circuit Courthouse Princess Anne Town (approx. 0.8 miles away); Manokin Presbyterian Church (approx. 0.9 miles away); Birthplace of Samuel Chase (approx. 1.4 miles away).
+Princess Anne Treasures (here, next to this marker); St. Andrew's Episcopal Church (approx. 0.6 miles away); Historic Boxwood Gardens (approx. 0.7 miles away); Teackle Mansion (approx. 0.7 miles away); Somerset County Circuit Courthouse (approx. ĺ mile away); Princess Anne Town (approx. 0.8 miles away); Manokin Presbyterian Church (approx. 0.9 miles away); Birthplace of Samuel Chase (approx. 1.4 miles away).
 Touch for a list and map of all markers in Princess Anne.

 Categories.
 Industry & Commerce •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 8, 2013, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 291 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on July 8, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.